PaulSlocum/3dplayer/README.md

 # 3dplayer
 ### 3D WebGL compact disc simulator using THREE.js and Web Audio API.

-In development.
-All the buttons now work, but it needs adjustments for mobile and the visualizations are not yet complete.
+A 3D compact disc themed Javascript MP3 player.
+The project is nearly complete but still needs a few minor adjustments and better adaptation to mobile devices.

 [Link to working project demo page](https://paulslocum.github.io/3dplayer/)